vsouza/awesome-ios/.github/CONTRIBUTING.md

 - Projects without tests.
 - Lack recent commit
 - Have lower than 50 stargazers in Github
-- Don't support iOS 9 or later
-- Don't support Swift 4 or later
 - README or code comments aren't written in English
 - README is not clear
 - Does not support the most common package managers (spm, cocoapods, carthage...)